 After the wedding, we had to move to set up a business in Taunton.
 Our wonderful neighbours bought our little cottage, so they could be in control of who ultimately bought it.
 They allowed us to continuing living there, rent free for three months after completion, while we gutted and built our salon - Genesis Day Spa.
 When we were due to move out, they realised that our flat above the spa was still a mere shell with no bathroom, and allowed us more time to get things sorted.
 Because they were our friends.

 We try to meet up a few times a year, but with the 2020 saga of restrictions and personal issues, we didn't see them at all last year, and although there was a small window of opportunity with my Pause Exhibition in the summer, they chose to stay away.
-We'd keep in touch with emails, but haven't spoken to them for months.
+We'd keep in touch with occasional emails, but haven't spoken to them for months.

 I expect you can feel what's coming?